MyUnisoft/loki/docs/Loki.md

   timerange: TimeRange | null;
 }
 ```

+`timerange` is **null** when there are no logs available with the given LogQL.

+> [!CAUTION]
+> When you use an incorrect pattern, any logs that are not correctly parsed will be removed from the result.

 ### queryRangeStream< T = string >(logQL: LogQL | string, options?: LokiQueryOptions< T >): Promise< QueryRangeStreamResponse< T > >